nubank/workspaces/README.md

 * `Solo`: open a new workspace containing just this card using the whole workspace space
 * `Size`: prints the current card size in the browser console

+After that you have an `X` icon to remove the card from current workspace.

+### Solo cards

+Sometimes you want to focus on a single card, like when you want to see just the full test suite or want to have a card that renders your entire app.

+In these cases you can open a tab with a card occupying the whole space, you can do that clicking in the `Solo` button from the card actions, or via spotlight, holding the `alt` key when clicking or hitting return to select.

 ### Workspace actions

 When you have an open workspace, there is a toolbar with some action buttons, here is